Jacob-Friesen/obscurejs/README.md

 * [capitalizeSentence.js](https://obscurejavascript.tumblr.com/post/184995360724/a-simple-capitalize-function-for-javascript): Capitalizing sentences instead of just one word with Lodash.
 * [classStatic.js](http://obscurejavascript.tumblr.com/post/182170538720/static-class-methods-in-javascript): The new way of declaring static methods in classes.
 * [ClearAllTimeouts.js](http://obscurejavascript.tumblr.com/post/183031058225/how-to-clear-all-timeouts-in-javascript): Two tactics to clear all timeouts globally in an application.
-* [compact.js](#): Using a compact function that eliminates falsy values in an array to simplify logic in compination with arrays.
+* [compact.js](https://obscurejavascript.tumblr.com/post/185158518225/using-compact-to-simplify-conditional-logic-in): Using a compact function that eliminates falsy values in an array to simplify logic in compination with arrays.
 * [decimalOperations.js](http://obscurejavascript.tumblr.com/post/182875060400/correct-decimal-calculations-in-javascript): How decimals operations can be computed correctly.
 * [defaultValuesObjectParams.js](http://obscurejavascript.tumblr.com/post/182353099170/default-values-for-object-properties-in-javascript): How default values can be used for functions taking a single object as configuration instead of a bunch of arguments.
 * [exponent.js](http://obscurejavascript.tumblr.com/post/184184974181/the-exponent-operator-in-javascript): A specific syntax for exponents.
+* [invert.js](#): Inverting keys and values for dual purpose lookup objects.
 * [strict.js](http://obscurejavascript.tumblr.com/post/183679265125/should-use-strict-be-used-everywhere): An example of why adding 'use strict' to legacy code can cause bugs.
 * [stringRepeat.js](http://obscurejavascript.tumblr.com/post/181761146545/string-repeat-in-javascript): How `String.repeat` can be used to easily create nicely formatted console messages.
 * [swap.js](http://obscurejavascript.tumblr.com/post/183848351969/quickly-swapping-values-in-javascript): How to swap variables or parts of data structures without temporary variables using assignment destructuring.